-Tia Mowry-Hardrict Shares Adorable Makeup Free Photo With 2-Month-Old Daughter
+Tia Mowry-Hardrict Shares Adorable Makeup-Free Photo With 2-Month-Old Daughter

 “What a beauty..God bless,” one commenter wrote of 2-month-old Cairo, while another told the actress that her daughter is “a cutie pie” as well as adding two love heart emojis.

-A third then commented on Tia’s photo that seeing little Ciaro was “Cuteness overload!!”
+A third then commented on Tia’s photo that seeing little Cairo was “Cuteness overload!!”

-As Inquisitr reported in May, Mowry-Hardrict and husband Cory Hardrict welcomed their baby girl into the world earlier this year after being open about their struggles with infertility after becoming parents to 6-year-old Cree in 2011.
+As the Inquisitr reported in May, Mowry-Hardrict and husband Cory Hardrict welcomed their baby girl into the world earlier this year after being open about their struggles with infertility after becoming parents to 6-year-old Cree in 2011.

 The couple then opted to keep their daughter under wraps for a few weeks, only sharing a few obscured photos of the baby girl on social media and not officially revealing her name until last month.